ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Developer/gatekeeper-policies/testing/gator-cli/README.md

 Gatekeeper policies are stored in the `gcp-blueprints-catalog`.

-The test suite, contraint, constrainttemplate, and tests can be found [here](https://dev.azure.com/gc-cpa/iac-gcp/_git/gcp-blueprints-catalog?path=/gatekeeper-policies/naming-rules/project).
+The test suite, constraint, constrainttemplate, and tests can be found [here](https://dev.azure.com/gc-cpa/iac-gcp/_git/gcp-blueprints-catalog?path=/gatekeeper-policies/naming-rules/project).

 The following steps can be used to create a test suite:

 - Create a file called `suite.yaml`.

   - The following elements are important and define most of the suite file.
     - kind
     - apiVersion
     - tests
     - cases
     - violations
   - Set a name for the test suite under metadata - name.
   - This example only contains two test cases: one for `allowed` values and the other for `not allowed` values.
   - The `template.yaml` (ConstraintTemplate) and `constraint.yaml` (constraint) files should be in the same folder as the `suite.yaml` file.
-        - The resource manifests contained in the `tests/` folder are evaluated againsts the constraints set in the `template.yaml` and `constraint.yaml` files.
+    - The resource manifests contained in the `tests/` folder are evaluated against the constraints set in the `template.yaml` and `constraint.yaml` files.
   - Tests are manifest files containing example projects and are placed under `tests/`.
     - The `tests/project_allowed.yaml` manifest contains a project resource with a valid name while the `tests/project_not_allowed.yaml` file contains a project resource with an invalid name.
   - The `allowed` test case expects `no` violations while the `not_allowed` case expects one or more.
     - Violations that specifies a `yes` must at least contain one violation that matches the assertion.
     - Violations with a `no` must not contain any violations that matches the assertion.
     - If set to a non-negative integer, then exactly that many violations must match.
-Defaults to "yes".<br><br>
+Defaults to "yes".

     ```yaml
     kind: Suite